doc-detective/doc-detective/README.md

 - New/upgraded test actions:
   - New: Curl commands.
 (Support substitution/setting env vars.
 Only check for `200 OK`.)
   - New: Test if a referenced image (such as an icon) is present in the captured screenshot.
+  - New: Bundle ffmpeg to avoid separate installation.
   - Upgrade: `screenshot` and `startRecording` boolean for whether to perform the action or not if the expected output file already exists.
   - Upgrade: `startRecording` to remove MP4 when the output is a GIF.
   - Upgrade: `startRecording` and `stopRecording` to support start, stop, and intermediate test action state image matching to track differences between video captures from different runs.